Study has shown households headed by single parents were more than twice as likely as households with married couples to experience hardship. 1

 Some states deny more cash assistance to families that have another child while enrolled in its Temporary Assistance for Needy Families (TANF) program.

-Although in recent years, the so-called family cap laws have fallen out of favor, a handful of states still have family caps in place.
+Although in recent years, the so-called family cap laws have fallen out of favor, only a handful of states still have family caps in place.
+2

 - North Carolina